Antonella Gambotto-Burke: Early years

 and was the subject of a book edited by Ian Ramsay, Professor of Law.

+Her younger brother Gianluca, a Macquarie Bank executive, suicided in 2001.

 "I was raised to believe that I could achieve anything", Gambotto-Burke said in a North Shore Times cover story.

 Fiction and poetry

 Gambotto-Burke was first published under the pseudonym "Clavis Lumen" in the Sydney Morning Herald at the age of sixteen: a satire of poet Les Murray's "An Absolutely Ordinary Rainbow", which was later included in Michele Field's anthology Shrinklit: Australia's Classic Literature Cut Down to Size.

 Her first short story was published in the first on-sale issue of the Australian literary magazine Billy Blue in July 1982.

 Gambotto-Burke contributed to Peter Blazey's short story anthology Love Cries: Cruel Passions, Strange Desires (1995).
 In the Sydney Morning Herald, Gail Cork described her contribution as "outstanding" and in Who, Margaret Smith noted its "darkly sinister" overtones.
 "The Astronomer", a short story presaging many of the themes in her first novel, was published in 1989.
 Eight years later, Gambotto-Burke's novel The Pure Weight of the Heart (also featuring an astronomer-protagonist) was published by Orion Publishing in London, and went to number six on the Sydney Morning Heralds best-seller list.
 It was also Tatler magazine's book of the month in the UK.

 Gambotto-Burke was commissioned by artist David Bromley to write his series of short films, I Could Be Me, which were narrated by Hugo Weaving and premiered at the Adelaide Festival in 2008.
 In an essay, Gambotto-Burke noted that, "As scripts are founded on what Alan Alda calls the 'subsurface tectonics of emotion', the result can sometimes be a psychic slam dunk."
 Bromley, in a separate interview, described the film as "like a kaleidoscope of images and it is run by my poetry and short stories by Antonella.
 And it has a large animation component."